Dollar index falls after December FOMC minutes

 NEW YORK The dollar weakened against a basket of currencies on Wednesday as a record of the Dec.
 15-16 meeting from Federal Reserve policy-makers supported bets further U.S. rate hikes would be gradual on concerns about persistent low inflation.

-Members of the Federal Open Market Committee, the Fed's policy-setting group, unanimously voted to increase U.S. rates for the first time in nearly a decade last month due to an improving labour market.
+Members of the Federal Open Market Committee, the Fed's policy-setting group, unanimously voted to increase U.S. rates for the first time in nearly a decade last month due to an improving labor market.

 (Reporting by Richard Leong; Editing by Phil Berlowitz)